 |Coffee and teas||---||Alcoholic beverages, especially beer|

-Although it is popularly said that tomatoes are a prohibited food for uric acid, there are no studies to support this relationship.
+Although it is popularly said that tomatoes are a forbidden food if you have high levels of uric acid, there are no studies to support this relationship.
 In addition, because tomatoes are a healthy food rich in water and antioxidants, their consumption has health benefits.